 The breathability rating is in units of (grams) and a value of 20,000 is what most high performance clothing has.
 The number is how many grams of moisture can pass through a square inch of fabric in 24 hours.

-For water proofing the units are in (mm) and a value of 20,000 is also what most high performance clothing has.
+For waterproofing, the units are in (mm) and a value of 20,000 is also what most high performance clothing has.
 The value is how tall a column of water an square inch of fabric can withstand the pressure of.
 A 20,000mm value means a 20,000mm tall column of water can be stacked on top of an inch of fabric without passing any water through.
+Material that is good at keeping water out also works good as a windproof layer to protect you from evaporative cooling.

-Nothing feels worse than falling, in the snow, in a pair of jeans and then freezing the rest of the day.
-Look for clothing that specifies wicking, breathing, fast drying, etc… The goal of layering is to pass the moisture from our skin to the inner layer to outer layer and then outside to keep us warm and dry.
+Nothing feels worse than falling in the snow, in a pair of jeans, and then freezing the rest of the day.
+Look for clothing that specifies moisture wicking, breathing, fast drying, etc… The goal of layering is to pass the moisture from our skin to the inner layer to outer layer and then outside to keep us warm and dry.
+Merino wool is a good material for base layers, mid layers and ski socks.

 For this layer, I recommend something that is a bit heavier than the base layer but also synthetic with wicking properties.
 This becomes an optional layer anytime the temperature goes about the mid 30’s.

 There tend to be 3 categories here.
 Insulated jackets and non-insulated shells and 3 in 1 jackets that are a combination of the 2.
-After trying out a good 3L shell I am convinced they are the much better way to go than insulated jackets.
+After trying out a good 3L shell jacket I am convinced they are the much better way to go than insulated jackets.
+Most beginners will want to go with an insulated jacket because it makes your ski outfit less complicated.

 A few things should be considered.
 3L material such as Goretex and Dry Q have much better breathability and waterproofing than what comes in the construction of an insulated jacket.